hasley1234/Emerging-Technologies-5026-DST/DIGITAL  SCENT TECHNOLOGY - THE POTENTIAL TO IMPACT JAMAICA AND THE REST OF THE REGION.md

 computing terms, this is the forgotten sense.
 But a fledging technology is promising to change that.
 Let's take a looked at DST and see if it comes up smelling like roses or if the whole technology smell a bit fishy.

 In Jamaica as well as the region, synthetic musks and plithalates are potentially hazardous compounds which are also used as perfume ingredient.
+Will it ever possible to transfer scents digitally?
+It could probably be done, but human need some sort of Virtual Reality equivalent technology that activates the brain areas that process smell, as well as a smell scanner thaat can convert the odor's into electrical that can be transmitted to this
+Virtual Reality Technology.

+It is possible to digital smell.
+Smell can be deteched as gas or vapour or liquid then one can characterise that gas/liquid chemically by GC-NIS spectrum and perhaps then it could be digital to store the 'Gas' pattern in the spectrum data.
+One can use an evacuated super clean glass bulb called an 'Odor Bulb' to capture some of the air for later analysis.
+Usually, the odorant is at too low a concentration for direct detection when this method is used to collect a GC/MS analysis.